-The site is 1,012m2 in area and is included within the Tourist Accommodation Zone under the Douglas Shire Planning Scheme 2018 v1.
-The proposal aims to subdivide the existing lot into two separate freehold lots and establish two high-quality, architecturally designed Dwelling Houses, each with private open space, onsite parking, and complementary landscaping.
+The site is 1,012m in area and is included within the Tourist Accommodation Zone under the Douglas Shire Planning Scheme 2018 v1.
+The proposal aims to establish a high-quality, architecturally designed Dual Occupancy, each with private open space, onsite parking, and complementary landscaping.
+It is proposed further that the land is reconfigured to create each dwelling on freehold titles.